-Let's consider an example of smart process for the company that repairs cars and sells parts.
+Let's consider an example of a Smart Process Automation for the company that repairs cars and sells parts.
 It doesn't manufacture them, but buy from factory suppliers.
 We'll create a procurement register with the help of a smart process to account for contracts with manufacturers.
 In this way, we will separate the work with our customers and suppliers.

-To create a process, go to CRM > Smart Process Automation > Add.
+To create a Smart Process Automation, go to CRM > Smart Process Automation > Add.

 Select the Empty SPA template to set up the parameters you want.

-Specify a name for the smart process and select tools.
+Specify a name for the Smart Process Automation and select tools.
 In our case, we will use Stages and Kanban to account for our contracts with manufacturers.

 Then add the fields Customer and Start date/End date for the smart process card to specify the supplier and the contract term.
 Activate the option Bind to catalog products to specify the products delivered under the contract.

-Link Deals to the smart process to mark which of them are related to the contract.
+Link Deals to the SPA to mark which of them are related to the contract.

-Link the process to tasks to specify elements of this smart process in the contract renegotiation task.
+Link the SPA to tasks to specify elements of this SPA in the contract renegotiation task.

 Save the settings.

-Go to the smart process and set up the stages to work.
+Go to the SPA and set up the stages to work.

 Create a field to account for several deals in the contract.